ActuateBIRT/R-Script-Support/README.md

 Extension to support R language features in BIRT and iHub

 ## Overview
-This project builds plugins to support R language features in OpenText Analytics ® Information Hub (iHub) and BIRT-based products such as BIRT Designer Professional (BDPro).
+This project builds plugins to support R language features in _OpenText Analytics_ ™ Information Hub (iHub) and BIRT-based products such as BIRT Designer Professional (BDPro).
 The plugins allow BIRT to connect to and query an R installation by using the [Rserve](https://www.rforge.net/Rserve) client/server communication protocol.

 ## Build